 While not a difficult game to learn (Ludo and Trouble etc are basically easy forms of Backgammon) Backgammon has some little nuances that a lot of players still mishandle after years of play.

-Club nights are normally every 2 weeks with the first night dedicated to the AGM and social play, giving new players (and possibly some of the older brigade) a chance to come along and get a feel for the game.
+Club nights are normally every 2 weeks with the first two nights dedicated to social play, giving new players (and possibly some of the older brigade) a chance to come along and get a feel for the game.
 See this year's dates via this link